President's Emergency Plan For Aids Relief:

 Agency Affected: Department of State

 Comments: In a letter to Congress after the report's issuance, State reiterated that it concurred with the intent of this recommendation and in September 2015 provided updated information on what the Office of the Global AIDS Coordinator and implementing agencies have begun doing to address the recommendation.
 According to an official from this Office, PEPFAR has worked to lay the foundation for joint expenditure analysis across funding sources in a number of partner countries and launched a pilot of this approach in South Africa that brought together PEPFAR expenditure analysis data with data from the Global Fund to Fight AIDS, Tuberculosis and Malaria and host country public finance data to determine the total contribution of each source to HIV program activities.
 He said the final results are still pending and that substantial amounts of time, effort, and dedicated personnel are required to map and link data from these different sources and ensure the data are coded accurately.
 He said PEPFAR will launch one to three additional pilots in 2015 to further refine the approach and determine how this harmonization can be scaled rapidly in the future.
+We are seeking additional, updated information from the Office of the Global AIDS Coordinator.

 Recommendation: To improve PEPFAR's ability to help countries expand their HIV treatment programs to address unmet need, and do so through the efficient allocation of resources and effective program planning, the Secretary of State should direct PEPFAR to develop a plan to work with partner countries, where feasible, to broaden PEPFAR's expenditure analysis to capture treatment costs across all partners that support each country program and develop more timely information on the full costs of comprehensive HIV treatment.